i2000s/en/vita.md

 ---
 ## Upcoming event:

- - Dissertation defense or my last PhD annual report talk, in the Fall semester of 2017.
+ - Dissertation defense or my last PhD annual report talk, in the Spring semester of 2018.

 # Employment